 Personalized Medicine for Lung Cancer: Genetic Screening Matches Patient with New Drug

 When her lung cancer progressed, Betsy Milligan was running out of options.
-But Alan Sandler, M.D. , of the Knight Cancer Institute found she carried a gene mutation that made her a candidate for the new drug Tarceva, available through a clinical trial.
+But her medical oncologist at the Knight Cancer Institute found she carried a gene mutation that made her a candidate for the new drug Tarceva, available through a clinical trial.
 Read Betsy’s story

 Finding Hope -- and the Right Specialist to Treat a Rare Cancer

 Five years after she was diagnosed with an aggressive soft tissue sarcoma, Patricia Beck hopes to dance at her children’s weddings.
 She relies on James Hayden, M.D., and other Knight Cancer Institute specialists to give her the best future.
 Read Patricia’s story